weltliteratur/blog/_drafts/2016-09-06-Introducing-TIWOLI.markdown

 </div>
 <div style="clear:left;" />

+The last quote, from "Jekyll &amp; Hyde", is interesting insofar as it can be regarded a mistake by the author that went into several print editions ([see here](https://books.google.com/books?id=sk7zCQAAQBAJ&pg=PA64), for example).

-We also harvested some newer books as you can see in the Auster example below (the picture is not the best, somebody should upload a better one to Wikimedia Commons).
+We also harvested some newer books as you can see in the Auster example below (the picture is not the best, but somebody might upload a better one to Wikimedia Commons someday).
 There's also one more Brontë quote and two nice quotes from the time-travel novel by Bellamy (where times and dates are the actual sujet):

 <div id="tiwoligallery">
  <ul>